kaboc/pot/README.md

   Pot.pushScope();
   print(Pot.currentIndex); // 1

-  // The counter object is created here, and it is bound to scope 1. final counter = counterPot();
+  // The counter object is created here, and it gets bound to scope 1. final counter = counterPot();

   // The scope 2 is removed and the counter object is discarded.